What Is a Home Mortgage Interest Deduction?

 If you itemize deductions, you can generally deduct "qualified residence interest" you pay on certain home mortgages taken in connection with your primary residence and a second residence.
 (You cannot deduct mortgage interest with respect to a third residence.)
-This deduction generally applies only to interest on mortgages to buy, build, or improve your primary or secondary residence or to home equity loans used for any purpose.
+This deduction generally applies only to interest on mortgages to buy, build, or improve your primary or secondary residence.
+For 2018 to 2025, the deduction for home mortgage interest is not available for home equity loans and lines of credit, unless they are used to buy, build, or substantially improve the taxpayer's home that secures the loan.

 The extent to which you may deduct the interest on your home loan depends on several factors, including the manner in which the loan proceeds are used, the amount of the loan(s), the type of loan, and whether your loan was taken prior to October 14, 1987.

-Tip: For 2007 through 2011 only, premiums paid or accrued for qualified mortgage insurance is treated as deductible mortgage interest.
+Tip: For 2007 through 2020 only, premiums paid or accrued for qualified mortgage insurance is treated as deductible mortgage interest.
 Qualified mortgage insurance means mortgage insurance provided by the VA, FHA, and Rural Housing Authority as well as private mortgage insurance (PMI).
-The amount of the deduction is phased out if your AGI exceeds $100,000 ($50,000 if married filing separately).
-This provision does not apply with respect to any mortgage contract issued before January 1, 2007 or after December 31, 2011.
+The amount of the deduction is phased out if your adjusted gross income (AGI) exceeds $100,000 ($50,000 if married filing separately).
+This provision does not apply with respect to any mortgage contract issued before January 1, 2007 or after December 31, 2020.

 Acquisition indebtedness is a loan that meets certain dollar limitations and is incurred in buying, building, or substantially improving your qualified residence.
 In addition, the loan must be secured by a mortgage on that residence.